 The Company is involved in various tax matters, with respect to some of which the outcome is uncertain.
 We establish reserves to remove some or all of the tax benefit of any of our tax positions at the time we determine that it becomes uncertain based upon one of the following conditions: (1) the tax position is not "more likely than not" to be sustained; (2) the tax position is "more likely than not" to be sustained, but not in the financial period in which the tax position was originally taken.
 For purposes of evaluating whether or not a tax position is uncertain, (1) we presume the tax position will be examined by the relevant taxing authority that has full knowledge of all relevant information; (2) the technical merits of a tax position are derived from authorities such as legislation and statutes, legislative intent, regulations, rulings and caselaw and their applicability to the facts and circumstances of the tax position; and (3) each tax position is evaluated without consideration of the possibility of offset or aggregation with other tax positions taken.
 A number of years may elapse before a particular uncertain tax position is audited and finally resolved or when a tax assessment is raised.
 The number of years subject to tax assessments varies depending on the tax jurisdiction.
-The tax benefit that has been previously reserved because of a failure to meet the "more likely than not" recognition threshold would be recognized in income tax expense in the first interim period when the uncertainty disappears under any one of the following conditions: (1) the tax position is "more likely than not" to be sustained; (2) the tax position, amount and/or timing is ultimately settled through negotiation or litigation; or (3) the statute of limitations for the tax position has expired.
+The tax benefit that has been previously reserved because of a failure to meet the "more likely than not" to be sustained; (2) the tax position is "more likely than not" to be sustained; (2) the tax position is "more likely than not" to be sustained.
+(2) the tax position is evaluated without consideration of the possibility of offset or aggregation with other tax position threshold would be recognized in income tax expense in the first interim period when the uncertainty disappears under any one of the following conditions: (1) the tax position is "more likely than not" to be sustained; (2) the tax position is ultimately settled through negotiation or litigation; or (3) the statute of limitations for the tax position has expired.
 Refer to Note 12 and Note 15.